What does a Decacorn and unicorn have in common? They all have a board and great advisors that helped them get to where they are today.

 - In some rare cases startups lack the talents resources and will recruit advisors as employees.
 In these cases you might have dual roles as an advisor/investor and employee.

-As a venture studio we meet with investors, advisors and founders to help introduce them to each other based on mutual fit.
+As a venture studio, VAULT meets with investors, advisors and founders to help introduce them to each other based on mutual fit.

 Interested in introductions to companies looking for advisors and investors?
 Reach out to email@example.com and we’ll add you to our monthly investor email and we are always willing to meet with potential advisors and investors to discuss different opportunities available in our pipeline and portfolio.